ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-style.md

 You have learned how to apply basic theming and styling to the application.

 You have also exercised a little Test Driven Development.
-If we continuously build your application in this manner, you have a full set of tests that are run with each change giving you more confidence that you are not breaking existing code with your current changes.
+If you continuously build your application in this manner, you will have a full set of tests that are run with each change.
+This gives you more confidence that your current changes are not breaking your existing code.

 You should commit your changes at this point.